SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-01-07-the-impact-of-comedy-on-sales.md

   worshipping the different cuisines around the world.
 ---

+Back in 2015, I worked for a tech company and every day for two straight weeks, I remember banging my head on my desk.
+At the end of each work day, I would see my name at the bottom of the sales leader board highlighted in red.
+It was the type of red that created internal panic, that type of color that caused you to accidentally do the harlem shake when you saw it.

 Each color had a significance, it felt as if they all had some type of individual achievement attached: